 As it finished though, and they blatantly ripped off the original 1980 Friday the 13th, I had an odd feeling.
 I wished, for perhaps the first time, that there were second-second rate sequels to this installment.
 For some reason, despite the fact that the sequels sometimes ruin the film entirely, I thought it'd be incredibly fun to watch, say, a 2011 Friday the 13th where Jason terrorizes a girl scout team that is on a nature hike.
 Some part of me really wanted to see that.
 And that was a really cool feeling.

 As I grow older, or maybe as these films grow older, parts of me likes them more.
-I remember dismissing this movie almost entirely.
+I remember dismissing this movie almost entirely when I first saw it 8 years ago.
 And sure, it sucks.
 But is it THAT bad?
 No. I don't think so.
 It tries, and you know what, it's got some cool things that happen.
 Sometimes that's all it takes.
 3 stars.